rdelpret/cartographer/README.md

 - [x] standardize the way im handling errors
 - [x] decide if it needs to diff or create
 - [x] compare what files exist in the test repo to what exists upstream
+- [ ] learn more about pointers and prefs
 ### Github
+- [x] pull in example code and get it to compile without flags
 - [ ] Create a branch and make a PR for file not existing
 - [ ] figure out a way to see if a PR already exists for this change (maybe just use PR name)
 ### Diff Operations